-There are a wide array of natural healing methods that aid in infertility, acupuncture combined with moxibustion is one of them.
+There is a wide array of natural healing methods that aid in infertility; acupuncture combined with moxibustion is one of them.
 Acupuncture aids in the health of the whole person, healing many different aspects of the person.
-This includes, not only the body, but the mind and spirit as well.
-Acupuncture is whole body healing, this therapy is recommended as part of general health maintenance.
+This includes not only the body, but the mind and spirit as well.
+Acupuncture is whole body healing; this therapy is recommended as part of general health maintenance.

 Interview with Acupuncturist Alicia De Martin, L.Ac.

 Alicia: Acupuncture enhances circulation of blood in the pelvis, relaxes the cervix and uterus, regulates the menstrual cycle, and can even dissolve small fibroids, when combined with Chinese herbal therapy.
 Acupuncture is also helpful in regulating hormone levels- especially low progesterone, and treating PCOS.
 Acupuncture is also excellent at treating stress and anxiety, which often occur with a diagnosis of infertility.

 NFI: Can acupuncture be complementary treatment for medical fertility treatments?

 Alicia: Absolutely.
 In fact, fertility MDs often recommend acupuncture treatments while a patient is undergoing IVF, as acupuncture has been clinically found to enhance success rates of IVF from 40-60%!

 NFI: Who is a good candidate for acupuncture specific to fertility?

 Alicia: I have worked successfully with patients who have a diagnosis of poor pelvic blood flow, blocked fallopian tubes, PCOS, and luteal phase defect.
 Often, there is not a definite western medical diagnosis for the infertility, but Chinese medicine can uncover more subtle imbalances that are at the root of a patient’s infertility.

 NFI: Is acupuncture for fertility good for men as well?
 Can it aid in low sperm health and count?